Capitals start with a whimper, and it gets worse in 5-1 loss to Wild

 McMichael was having an impressive late-season run for a rookie.
 His confidence was growing every game, and his speed and creativity allowed him to create offensive chances for his teammates.
 Laviolette started to play him more at center, McMichael thought he had found his stride, and his linemates were producing.

 However, when the whole group is healthy, McMichael is still the odd man out down the middle.
 He’s behind Evgeny Kuznetsov, Nicklas Backstrom, Lars Eller and Dowd.
-The only player that could possibly move to make way for McMichael at center would be Eller, who was briefly tested at wing last week.
+The only player who could move to make way for McMichael at center would be Eller, who was briefly tested at wing last week.

 Kaprizov finally meets Caps

 Kirill Kaprizov, the Wild’s star, played his first career game against the Capitals.
 Kaprizov is a noted fan of Ovechkin, his fellow countryman.
 Kaprizov, 24, also named his cat, Kuzy, after Kuznetsov.
-Kaprizov began following Kuznetsov’s career after he won gold with Russia at the 2011 World Juniors.
+Kaprizov began following Kuznetsov’s career after he won gold with Russia at the 2011 world junior championships.

 Kaprizov’s affinity for Ovechkin was also on display at the All-Star Game.
 Kaprizov did his best Ovechkin imitation during the skills competition, wearing his jersey and yellow skate laces and then reacting to a goal with Ovechkin’s hot stick celebration.